THEBEST7192/spotify-tierlist/README.md

 serve -s build
 ```

-The app will open in your default browser at `http://localhost:3000` or wherever you set as your redirect uri.
+The app will open in your default browser at `http://localhost:3000`

 ## Usage